Fire Emblem Gaiden

 - ボース Bōsu

 Neither of these items appear in any other Fire Emblem game.
 Their name strings are located amongst enemy spells, so it is most likely that that was their original purpose before getting cut.

 Gaiden has two unused character portraits.
 The first, ID 1E, is an edit of a generic boss portrait, though this particular version of it never gets used.

 The second, ID 33, is more interesting.
 It is an edit of Zeke's portrait that cuts his hair back.
 Zeke's portrait is a slightly edited version of Camus's portrait from Ankoku Ryu; this is because they are one and the same person.
 It is possible that earlier in development Zeke's design would've been slightly altered so that even though he would still recognizably be Camus, he would not be completely identical.
 In any case, the final release opted for a much more conservative edit of his Ankoku Ryu portrait.

-The (さばくのほこら) Desert Temple is a fully unused dungeon.
+The (さばくのほこら) Desert Shrine is a fully unused dungeon.
 The video demonstrates the player exploring the dungeon.

 To access the dungeon, go to the world map and attempt to move to a location.
-When selecting where to go, edit RAM 0x74B5 or 0x74B6 to 0x3E to replace the first or second available destinations with the Desert Temple.
+When selecting where to go, edit RAM 0x74B5 or 0x74B6 to 0x3E to replace the first or second available destinations with the Desert Shrine.
 The dungeon layout itself is the same as the Liberation Headquarters, featuring a hallway, an encounter, a hallway with some graves, and finally the Mila shrine.
 The encounter is not used anywhere else, featuring a battle against a single Fiend.
 The shrine's lion heads provide three HP or Luck bonuses to be distributed at the player's discretion.
 This combination of stat bonuses is not found anywhere else.
 When leaving the dungeon, the player will be placed outside of Mila's Temple.

 Other Unused Entrances